Chicken Embryology in the Classroom

 Standard: NGSS 3-LS1-1;3-LS3-1

-Program Includes: 1 dozen fertilized eggs, incubator, thermometer, detailed instructions, educational material, and chicken food.
+Program Includes: 1 dozen fertilized eggs, incubator, thermometer, flash-drive with detailed instructions and educational material, and chicken food.

 Teacher Provides: Daily observation, turning the eggs 3 times a day for 18 days and a Brooder box with a heat lamp.